rinswind/distributed-greeter/tasks.md

   - [https://danishpraka.sh/2019/12/07/using-makefiles-for-go.html]
 - Fix the UI build to use Make
   - Perhaps make it into a Go server of static content?
+- Secure Ingress
+  - Fix helm charts to allow TLS configuration to be defined in the Ingress
+  - Create self-signed certificate
+  - Put certificate in AWS SSL
+  - Configure Secrets Store CSI driver to load pub/priv certs and sync to a Secret resource
+  - Configure Ingress to use TLS with that resource
+  - *Q*: Does anything have to be done with domains?
+  - Generate a self-signed cert for `example.org` `openssl req -x509 -newkey rsa:4096 -nodes -subj '/CN=greeter.saglive.cloud' -keyout tls.key -out tls.crt -sha256 -days 365`
+  - Generate a TLS Secret
+    `kubectl create secret tls -n greeter-aws greeter-saglive-cloud-secret --cert=tls.crt --key=tls.key`

 ## Secrets Management